Hurricane Dorian whips the Carolinas and spawns destructive tornadoes

 Hurricane warning extends to Carolina-Virginia border

-A hurricane warning is in effect from north of the Savannah River up to the North Carolina-Virginia border — meaning people in those areas are expected to experience hurricane conditions (with winds of at least 74 mph) at some point.
+A hurricane warning is in effect from Edisto Beach, South Carolina, up to the North Carolina-Virginia border — meaning people in those areas are expected to experience hurricane conditions — with winds of at least 74 mph — at some point.

+Parts of Massachusetts are under a tropical storm warning, meaning winds of at between 39 and 73 mph are expected in those areas within 36 hours.

-Dorian’s approach to the US comes days after it devastated parts of the northwestern Bahamas.
+Dorian’s approach to the US comes days after it devastated parts of the northwestern Bahamas and left at least 20 people dead.